wrrogers/PixelViT/README.md

 # PixelViT
-PixelViT is an autoregressive model based on ViT for fast image generation.
+PixelViT is an autoregressive model based on ViT for fast auto-regressive image generation.

 ![PixelViT](PixelViT.png)